aws-samples/enterprise-grade-vpc-product-with-aws-service-catalog/README.md

 - Have administrator access to an AWS Organizations environment.
 - Authentication via AWS IAM Identity Center, or alternatively federated with fixed IAM role names in each AWS account.
-- Have one or more AWS accounts to deploy the dependancies and consume the Service Catalog product, for example a test account to begin with.
+- Have one or more AWS accounts to deploy the dependencies and consume the Service Catalog product, for example a test account to begin with.

 Note: While the solution can be deployed in a single account we recommend deploy across multiple accounts to demonstrate the isolation of roles, responsibilities and end-to-end workflow in an Enterprise environment.
 If you wish to do so, please see below recommendations:

 - A Management Account to setup AWS Organization and create Delegated Administrators for Service Catalog and IPAM.
 - A Network Account to deploy [Network Orchestration for AWS Transit Gateway](https://aws.amazon.com/solutions/implementations/network-orchestration-aws-transit-gateway/), [Amazon VPC IP Address Manager (IPAM)](https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html) and [Subnet Calculator](https://github.com/aws-samples/subnet-calculator-custom-resource).
-- (Optional) A Shared Services Account to deploy to Service Catalog Product for VPC, this is sometimes deployed in the Network Account as weel.
+- (Optional) A Shared Services Account to deploy to Service Catalog Product for VPC, this is sometimes deployed in the Network Account as well.
 - A member account to comsume the Service Catalog Product

 **The following installation steps assume you are deploying in an AWS Ogranization environment with the above account structure, with Service Catalog product deployed in the Network account.**